9 Crucial Questions Every Investor Needs to Ask

 6. What are the costs associated with this investment?

 Costs like expense ratio, custodian fees, commissions, loads, and advisory fees are a big part of investing, and becoming a successful investor involves minimizing these costs in order to maximize your returns.
 Many investors tend to ignore these details as they can seem too confusing or complex, but not knowing doesn’t stop the expense from existing and eating into gains.
-Though it’s true that no transaction is without a fee, you should do your homework and find funds with an expense ratio between 0.5 and 1%.
-Any ratio above 1.5% might be considered too high.
+Though it’s true that no transaction is without a fee, you should do your homework and find funds with an expense ratio between 0.5 and 1%, as any ratio above 1.5% might be considered too high.
 At the same time, check the fine print to make sure there are no hidden costs and everything is above board.
 You should be aware of your real net return after all the expenses have been paid.

 7. Is the investment performing as expected?